KWKIM128/Converting_Nifti_to_2D_image/README.md

 # Converting_Nifti_to_2D_jpeg_file
 Converts Nifti files to jpeg or png file

 The function nifti2image converts nifti file to jpeg/png series.
+The binarymask_nifti2image function does the same thing as the nifti2image function but applies a binary threshold before converting it to 2D image.
 To use, 3 parameters are required.

 in_path: path to nifti file